 Coleus is one of those plants that seems to work well in every garden situation.
 It thrives in full sun and partial shade, and it grows quickly.
 You can grow it in containers or directly in the ground.
 Its flowers come in many colors, including white, pink, purple, orange, yellow, and red.

-The leaves of coleus look like small versions of elephant ears, and they’re often used as filler plants in bouquets.
+The coleus leaves look like small versions of elephant ears, and they’re often used as filler plants in bouquets.
 They’re easy to grow and propagate, too.
-Simply cut off the stem near the base, let the roots dry out, and replant.
+Cut off the stem near the base, let the roots dry out, and replant.
 If you want to take things up a notch, try growing coleus in hanging baskets.

 Scaevola